iambhvsh/sparkvite/README.md

 # ⚡ Spark

-This template integrates Tailwind CSS with HTML and JavaScript, utilizing Vite for optimized build times and performance.
+Spark is a modern template designed to ignite your development workflow with Vite and Tailwind CSS.
+It offers a streamlined setup for fast, optimized builds and an efficient development experience, helping you create stunning web applications with ease.

 Follow the instructions below to get started.

 ## 🚀 Getting Started